 How to Shrink Fibroids Naturally: What Works, What Doesn’t, and How Long It Takes

-You are tired of planning life around heavy bleeding, bloating, and pelvic pressure.
-You want relief that feels natural and safe.
-The truth is hopeful but honest.
+You want relief that feels natural and safe and the truth is hopeful but honest.
 Natural strategies can support your body and may help with symptoms and quality of life.
-Some have early evidence for influencing fibroid biology.
-None are instant fixes, and none replace medical care when bleeding is severe.
+Some have early evidence for influencing fibroid biology, but none are instant fixes, and none replace medical care when bleeding is severe.
 This guide lays out what actually helps, what probably does not, and realistic timelines so you can act with confidence.

-Shop our Fibroid Wellness Collection
+Shop Our Fibroid Wellness Collection

 Fibroids 101 in plain English